skunkteam/types/markdown/types.type.md

 ## Remarks

 This is the most generic interface that describes a type.
 It does not provide access to type-specific utilities / properties.
-Use [TypeImpl](./types.typeimpl.md) for an interface that describes the actual Type implementation.
+Use [TypeImpl](./types.typeimpl.md) for an interface that describes the actual Type implementation. `ResultType` can be any type, both scalar and object-like.
+Use `ObjectType<ResultType>` to restrict `ResultType` to object-like types.